tomy2105/KnowledgeNotes/cpp/cpp11.md

 It is of type `nullptr_t`, which is implicitly convertible and comparable to any pointer type or pointer-to-member type.
 It is not implicitly convertible or comparable to integral types, except for `bool`.

 ### Strongly typed enumerations
+This enumeration is type-safe.
+Enum class values are not implicitly converted to integers.
 ### Right angle bracket

 ### Explicit conversion operators